 CAS Cloud & Mobile Computing

 The target audience for this program is managers with any educational background and a minimum of five years of professional experience who need to make technology-related decisions in their companies.
-It is appropriate both for people with non-technical backgrounds (business, economics, etc.) and for people with technical backgrounds who have gaps or want to refresh their knowledge with fundamental technical training in these areas.
+It is appropriate both for people with non-technical backgrounds (business, economics, law, social sciences, etc.) and for people with technical backgrounds who have gaps or want to refresh their knowledge with fundamental technical training in these areas.

 Graduates will be able to communicate better and develop stronger relationships with IT and AI technical teams and staff, particularly in relation to implementing AI applications that interact with external environments over networks.
 In turn, this will enable them to extend their existing management skills to take on more challenging leadership roles in interdisciplinary projects with significant AI applications.